Key insights

 Payment provisions

-The proposed conversion factor reflects a 3.34% decrease over the 2023 factor.
+The conversion factor reflects a 3.4% decrease over the 2023 factor.

 Practice expense determination

 CMS has undertaken a multi-year effort to update methodology used to determine practice expense (PE).
 In the 2023 rule, CMS issued a request for information to receive public comment on potential strategies to update PE data collection and methodology.
-CMS continues to request comment on this subject, as well as ask more specific questions:
+In the 2024 proposed rule, CMS solicited comment on the following questions:

 Caregiver training services